nuxt-modules/eslint/README.md

 ## Requirements

-You need to ensure that you have `eslint` installed
+You need to ensure that you have `eslint` installed:

 ```bash
 yarn add --dev eslint # or npm install --save-dev eslint